IoTone/substrate-coffee-supplychain/README.md

   ## IN EVERY STEP YOU CAN TRACK ALL THE MATERIALS, PROCESS, PACKAGINGS AND SALES

+  ## Toolchain

+  - Use rustup: curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+  - Configure your rust: source ~/.cargo/env
+  - rustup update
+  - rustup update nightly
+  - rustup target add wasm32-unknown-unknown --toolchain nightly

+  ## Cross Compiling

+  To use the software on other platforms, you will need to set up a cross compiler.
+See instructions below.

+  ### Espressobin Ultra

+  From the Mac, install:

+  - brew install aarch64-unknown-linux-gnu
+  - rustup target add aarch64-unknown-linux-gnu
+  - in the chain/.cargo/config file, uncomment both lines

+  ### Raspi 4

+  TODO

   ## Performance and storage
  1. Some tests were done with 1 cpu to know the build time and the final space